 This life of travel has fostered in me a fascination with the world at large and a love of learning about new lands, their peoples and cultures.
 And it was Egypt above all that impacted on me and my life.

-My home is now in the West Country; and much of my professional life has been here in the west, where I have worked in the worlds of teaching, training and coaching, and now as a speaker delivering talks on Egyptology.
+My home is now in the West Country; and much of my professional life has been here, where I have worked in the worlds of teaching, training and coaching, and now as a speaker delivering talks on Egyptology.

 History has always fascinated me and, during my time in Cairo, Egyptology became my focus, developing a fascination for the subject which has never left me.